 The initial scouting and mapping of the 1,515-mile Florida Circumnavigational Saltwater Paddling Trail (CT) was completed in 2007, but periodic updates are needed for a trail of this length and magnitude.
 For our latest map upgrade, we changed the appearance and scope of the 26 segment maps to make them clearer and more informative.
 For more information, visit OGT's CT segments webpage.
 We have also created a CT Story Map and a Suwannee River Wilderness State Trail Story Map.

-With our sunny skies and active lifestyles, Florida’s residents and visitors enjoy exploring our many miles of trails.
+With our sunny skies and active lifestyles, Florida’s residents and visitors enjoy exploring our numerous miles of trails.
 Trail safety is important, particularly where trails and roadways cross.
-We all need to do our part to protect one another and prevent crashes.
+We all need to do our part to protect one another and prevent accidents.
 Whether as a motorist or trail user, we have a shared responsibility to:

 Look and listen.

 Take responsibility for our own safety.

 The Florida Department of Transportation and the DEP's Division of Recreation and Parks joined together to put the spotlight on this important topic by developing a Trail Safety Video.

 Feel free to share or download the video along with the extra information found below ... and remember to AlwaysPut Safety First.